A new approach to bipartite stable matching optimization

 The second approach, presented in detail in the book of Gusfield and Irving \cite{Gusfield+Irving}, is based on a one-to-one correspondence between stable matchings and members of a certain ring-family.
 Actually, they consider two different models.
 Both give rise to a network flow based algorithm for finding a maximum weight (or minimum cost) stable matching, but the first one is conceptually simpler, while the second one, relying on the concept of rotations, is algorithmically more efficient.
 Actually, this algorithm, developed by Irving, Leather, and Gusfield \cite{ILG87} considers only the special case when the cost-function reflects (or defines) the preference list of persons.
 It was later observed by several researchers (see e.g., \cite{Dean+Munshi} and \cite{Kiraly+Pap}) that the same technique works for general edge costs, as well, and yields a strongly polynomial algorithm.

 Here we introduce a new ring-family to model the structure of stable matchings.
 Like the ring-family of Gusfield and Irving, the members of this one are also in a one-to-one correspondence with stable matchings, where intersection and union correspond to the standard meet and join operations on stable matchings.
-The model describes a direct correspondence between the set of stable matchings of a bipartite graph and a set of certain $st$-cuts (defining the members of the ring-family) of an associated digraph having only $\vert E_{\rm st}\vert -\vert W\vert +2$ nodes (where $\vert E_{\rm st}\vert $ denotes the set of stable edges).
+The model describes a direct correspondence between the set of stable matchings of a bipartite graph and a set of certain $st$-cuts (defining the members of the ring-family) of an associated digraph having only $\vert E_{\rm st}\vert -\vert W\vert +2$ nodes (where $E_{\rm st}$ denotes the set of stable edges).